 Most successful grade appeals are informal.
 This involves discussing your concerns with the instructor.
 If successful,

-the instructor will send a grade change request to the Registrar.
+the instructor will send a grade change request to the Academic Senate Committee on Courses of Instruction.
 To pursue an informal grade appeal:

 (1) Gather all information related to your grade.
 Take a look at the grading scale and all grades received

 (2) Determine your grounds for a dispute.
 This may include use of non-academic criteria, or discrimination.
 Document your position as best as possible.
 Documentation may include email exchanges with your instructor, a graded assignment, or course materials.

 (3) Calculation or clerical errors constitute a different form of grade grievance, and can usually be resolved informally with the Instructor once documentation of the mistake is presented.
 If an error is acknowledged, the Instructor will submit a request to the Registrar to update the grade.

 (4) For non-clerical appeals, start with your GSI.
 Go to his/her office hours of schedule an appointment, or initiate the conversation through an email.
 To be as clear and effective as possible, make sure you prepare your argument in advance, and document your grievances.